mackowin/boss_machine/README.md

   * GET /api/meetings to get an array of all meetings.
   * POST /api/meetings to create a new meeting and save it to the database.
   * DELETE /api/meetings to delete _all_ meetings from the database.

+## Running App ##
+Run 'npm install' to install the dependencies of this project and build the front-end application.
+Once it has finished installing, you can run 'npm run start' to begin your server.
+The npm run start script will automatically restart your server whenever you make changes to the server.js file or server/ folder.
+If you want to turn this off, simply start your server with the node server.js command.
+You can kill either process with the Ctrl + C command.

 ## Source ##
 [CodeCademy](http://www.codecademy.com)